Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experimental results

 \subsection{Results of training the distortion estimator}

-We report the performance of our distortion estimator to describe the difference between Wakai's method~\cite{Wakai2022} and the distortion estimator.
-Our distortion estimator is composed of Wakai's calibration network~\cite{Wakai2022} without the tilt and roll angle regressors, as shown in~\fref{fig-distortion-network}.
-We optimized the distortion estimator after pretraining on Wakai's calibration network.
-The distortion estimator achieved slight improvements in the focal length $f$ and distortion coefficient $k_1$ because the number of predicted camera parameters was reduced by two, that is, the tilt and roll angles, as shown in~\tref{table:distortion-estimator-result}.
+We report the performance of our distortion estimator to describe the difference between Wakai~\etal{}'s method~\cite{Wakai2022} and the distortion estimator.
+Our distortion estimator is composed of Wakai~\etal{}'s calibration network~\cite{Wakai2022} without the tilt and roll angle regressors, as shown in~\fref{fig-distortion-network}.
+We optimized the distortion estimator after pretraining on Wakai~\etal{}'s calibration network~\cite{Wakai2022}.
+The distortion estimator achieved slight improvements in the focal length $f$ and distortion coefficient $k_1$ because the number of estimated camera parameters was reduced by two, that is, the tilt and roll angles, as shown in~\tref{table:distortion-estimator-result}.